Degree theory for 4-dimensional asymptotically conical gradient expanding solitons: Properness of restricted to

 is well defined.
 The functional $\mu[g,\tau]$ is defined as usual by taking the infimum of $\WW[g,f,\tau]$ over all $e^{-f} \in C^\infty_c (M)$ with $\int_M (4\pi\tau)^{-n/2} e^{-f} dg = 1$.
 Note that, equivalently, we may also define $\mu[g,\tau]$ by taking the infimum over all $e^{-f}$ that have sufficient decay on complete ends of $M$; for example if an end has bounded curvature and Euclidean volume growth, then it suffices to assume exponential decay of $e^{-f}$ instead of compact support within this end.
 The definition $\nu[g] := \inf_{\tau > 0} \mu[g,\tau]$ carries over from the compact case.
 We will also use Perelman's $\mathcal{F}$-functional

 on a compact manifold $M$ and define $\lambda[g]$ to be the infimum of $\mathcal{F}[g,f]$ over all $f \in C^\infty(M)$ with $\int_M e^{-f} dg = 1$.

-The following lemma shows that we can bound the $\nu$-functional of a cone metric $\gamma = dr^2 + r^2 h$ based on certain geometric data of the link metric $h$ if and only if $\lambda[h] \geq n-2$.
-On the other hand, if $\lambda[h] < n-2$, then $\nu[\gamma] = -\infty$.
+The following lemma is a slight improvement of \cite[Theorem 1.3]{Ozuch} using similar methods, which also shows that the $\nu$-functional of a cone metric $\gamma = dr^2 + r^2 h$ satisfies $\nu[\gamma] = -\infty$ if $\lambda[h] < n-2$.
+The difference is that we additionally bound $\nu[\gamma]$ from below based on certain geometric data of the link metric $h$ when $\lambda[h] \geq n-2$.
 We remark that Lemma~\ref{Lem_some_lower_nu_bound} will only be needed in the proof of Proposition~\ref{Prop_NLC_bound}, where we assumed that $\gamma$ has non-negative scalar curvature and consequently $\lambda[h] \geq \inf_N R \geq (n-1)(n-2) \geq n-2$.
 In fact, some computations in the proof of Lemma~\ref{Lem_some_lower_nu_bound} can be slightly simplified if we impose the additional assumption that $\gamma$ has non-negative scalar curvature.
 We have, however, decided to state Lemma~\ref{Lem_some_lower_nu_bound} in its most general form, as it may be of independent interest.

 \begin{Lemma} Let $(N,h)$ be a closed $(n-1)$-dimensional Riemannian manifold, where $n \geq 2$ and $h$ is assumed to have regularity $C^2$.
 Consider the cone metric $\gamma = dr^2 + r^2 h$ on $\IR_+ \times N$.
 If then